1Zero64/PubMedMA/README.md

 # PubMedMA
-Meta Analysis for medical publications on PubMed
+Implementing a database for Meta-Analysis by leveraging Large Language Models like LLaMa3 to analyze medical publications on PubMed.